Moya Llewelyn Davies: Irish War of Independence

 Following the Easter Rising, Davies took her two children to Ireland and bought Furry Park, a crumbling mansion near Dublin.
 She collaborated with Michael Collins during the War of Independence and her home in Clontarf became one of Collins' many safe houses as he directed the war.
 Davies was arrested and imprisoned in 1920.

+Collins also stayed at her Portmarnock house, using it as a safe house.

 Rumoured affair

 Davies said in later life that she and Collins had been lovers, but the historian Peter Hart claimed she was a stalker.
 It has been suggested that Michael Collins was the father of her son Richard.
 Historian Meda Ryan denies this saying "Letters from him and a phonecall confirmed that he was born 24 December 1912, before his mother met Collins."

-Historian Tim Pat Coogan in his book 'Michael Collins' says that Davies claimed on the night that Collins learned that Éamon de Valera would reject the Anglo-Irish Treaty "he was so distressed that I gave myself to him".
+Historian Tim Pat Coogan in his book Michael Collins says that Davies claimed on the night that Collins learned that Éamon de Valera would reject the Anglo-Irish Treaty "he was so distressed that I gave myself to him".
 Coogan refuses to give a source and in the footnotes he says "Confidential source".